qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/raster_analysis.rst

 ``Statistics`` [html]
   The output file contains the following information:

-  - Analyzed file: the path of the raster layer
+  - Analyzed file: path of the raster layer
   - Minimum value: minimum value of the raster
   - Maximum value: maximum value of the raster
-  - Range: maximum values minus the minimum values
+  - Range: difference between the maximum and minimum values
   - Sum: total sum of the values
   - Mean value: mean of the values
   - Standard deviation: standard deviation of the values